StackVista/stackstate-docs/configure/logging/enable-logging.md

 {% endtab %}
 {% endtabs %}

-#### Event handler functions
+#### Event handlers

-- In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the query below to list all event handler functions.
+- In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the query below to list all event handlers.
-- You can use the ID from the output to [set the logging level](#set-the-logging-level-for-a-function-or-event-handler) for a function.
+- You can use the ID from the output to [set the logging level](#set-the-logging-level-for-a-check-event-handler-or-function) for the event handler.

 {% tabs %}